Guide

 NIOSH notes that prolonged standing is linked to low back pain, leg swelling, fatigue, and discomfort.
 It observes that interventions “such as floor mats, shoe inserts, adjustable chairs, sit-stand workstations, and compression stockings have been used,” and concludes that “dynamic movement appeared to be the best solution.”
 The takeaway for an ergonomics program: mats help, but movement helps most.

-CCOHS defines anti-fatigue mats as “mats designed to reduce fatigue caused by standing for long periods on a hard surface,” and offers practical cautions worth building into any specification: “Do not use thick foam-rubber mats.
+CCOHS — the Canadian reference, covered in full in anti-fatigue mats in Canada — defines anti-fatigue mats as “mats designed to reduce fatigue caused by standing for long periods on a hard surface,” and offers practical cautions worth building into any specification: “Do not use thick foam-rubber mats.
 Too much cushioning can cause fatigue and increase the hazard of tripping”; “Mats should have sloped edges”; “softer and thicker may not always be better”; and “the use of matting requires caution because mats can lead to tripping and falling accidents when installed improperly.”

 A useful way to think about it: the mat treats the floor, but the ergonomics of standing work depend on several controls working together.